 There is no federal law concerning defective products.
 However, each state has their own laws that hold the manufacturers of a product accountable if the product is faulty.
-If the product caused you injury or damaged your property, you can sue the manufacturer.
+If the product caused you injury or damaged your property, with the help of a product liability lawyer, you can sue the manufacturer.

 The manufacturer may not be the only party you can sue.
 In some cases, there was a flaw in the design of the product.
 In some cases, the company selling the product knew there was a defect and sold it anyway.
 As you can see, holding the right person or persons responsible could rest in many rungs of the manufacturing and distributing ladder.